-Under our management principle and founding spirit, “Spirit of Challenge,” the Kyoei Steel Group aspires to be a company that contributes to building the world’s infrastructure and to the conservation of the planetary environment, a company that contributes to all stakeholders, a company that promotes a safe and comfortable workplace, and a highly trustworthy company that emphasizes compliance and quality.
+Under our management principle and founding, “Spirit of Challenge,” the Kyoei Steel Group aspires to be a company that contributes to building the world’s infrastructure and to the conservation of the planetary environment, a company that contributes to all stakeholders, a company that promotes a safe and comfortable workplace, and a highly trustworthy company that emphasizes compliance and quality.
 In this, we aim to be an essential company that contributes to social progress and harmony with the global environment.
 In the recognition that corporate governance is the foundation for systematically ensuring the implementation of this principle and for realizing the Group’s sustainable growth and increasing its corporate value, we will always pursue the best possible system and make continuous efforts toward its enhancement.

-In addition, we will disclose information fairly and promptly to our stakeholders, including shareholders, customers, business partners, local communities, and employees, and manage our business with a high degree of transparency.
+In addition, we will disclose information fairly and promptly to our stakeholders, including shareholders, customers, business partners, local communities, and employees, and manage our business with a high degree

 Overview and activities of the Board of Directors and executive system

-Regarding the activities of the Board of Directors, 17 meetings were held in FY2024.
-The attendance rate of directors (including outside directors) and Audit & Supervisory Board members (including outside Audit & Supervisory Board members) was 99.2%.
-In principle, the Board of Directors meets once a month, and in addition to individual resolutions, it makes reports and deliberations group companies), progress of annual and medium-term management plans, operation status of internal control systems, response to corporate governance issues, evaluation and response to major group risks, and evaluation of the effectiveness of the Board of Directors and the status of policy investments.
+The Board of Directors is responsible for making management decisions, and consists of a total of nine individuals (two representative directors and seven board directors).
+Four of these individuals are outside directors, who are designated as independent executives as defined by the Tokyo Stock Exchange.
+The Board of Directors determines business administration in accordance with the Companies Act, and has the authority to supervise how board directors are performing their duties.
+As stipulated in our articles of incorporation, board directors are selected by a majority decision of shareholders participating in the shareholders’ meeting with at least one-third of shareholders with voting rights present, with selection not determined through cumulative voting.
+Our articles of incorporation also state that there must be no more than 15 board directors.
+Regarding the activities of the Board of Directors, 17 meetings were held in FY2025.
+The attendance rate of directors (including outside directors) and Audit & Supervisory Board members (including outside Audit & Supervisory Board members) was 99.3%.
+In principle, theBoard of Directors meets once a month, and in addition to individual resolutions, it makes reports and deliberations on consolidated monthly financial results (including the results of Group companies), progress of annual and medium-term management plans, operation status of internal control systems, response to corporate governance issues, evaluation and response to major Group risks, and evaluation of the effectiveness of the Board of Directors and the status of policy investments.
 The Board engages in vigorous discussions and exchanges of opinions.
+In FY2025, we focused our deliberations on the following matters:

 - Actions to achieve management conscious of capital costs and stock price